neo4j-contrib/sandbox-mcp-server/README.md

     ```bash
     uv run sandbox-api-mcp-server
     ```
     This will start the server on `http://0.0.0.0:9100`.
-The MCP endpoint will be available at `http://0.0.0.0:9100/sse` (as configured in `server.py`).
+The MCP server is available at two transport endpoints:
+    - `http://0.0.0.0:9100/sse` - SSE transport (legacy, backward compatible)
+    - `http://0.0.0.0:9100/mcp` - Streamable HTTP transport (modern, recommended for production)

 ## Using with MCP Clients (e.g., Claude Desktop)

 To use this MCP server with an MCP client, you need to configure the client to connect to the running FastAPI server.
+This server uses **FastMCP 2.12.4** to expose FastAPI endpoints as MCP tools.
+Authentication is handled via Auth0 (OAuth2/JWT) and API keys at the FastAPI layer.

-Given the OAuth2 flow used for authentication, **it is highly recommended to use `mcp-remote`** to bridge the connection. `mcp-remote` will handle the browser-based login and token passing to the MCP server.
+**It is recommended to use `mcp-remote`** to bridge the connection, especially if you need to handle OAuth token acquisition. `mcp-remote` can help manage authentication tokens for the HTTP requests to the server.

 ### Step 1: Install `mcp-remote` (if not already installed)